vimtaai/mdss/README.md

 ## About

-**MDSS** is a CSS stylesheet to render [Markdown](https://en.wikipedia.org/wiki/Markdown) documents beautifully both in browsers and in print.
+**MDSS** is a CSS stylesheet to render [Markdown](https://daringfireball.net/projects/markdown/syntax) documents beautifully both in browsers and in print.
 You can create your own separate builds for screen and print or a single build for both media. **MDSS** also supports printing Markdown as slides by setting the page orientation to landscape when printing.

-## Extras
+## Features

+- Formatting HTML documents generated from Markdown
+- Fully customizable via variables, custom color palette
+- Responsive typography optimized for screens
+- Typography optimized for printing documents (portrait orientation)
+- Typography optimized for printing documents as slides (landscape orientation)
+- Extra features that can be enabled or disabled
+- Syntax highlighting support
+- Minified and uncompressed builds
+- CLI for integration into other projects

+### Extra Features

 The stylesheets include several visual extras by default in addition to standard Markdown elements.
 All extras can be enabled or disabled for a single build.
 Extras include the following: